Mid Atlantic Chapter

 Participate in a T1D Clinical Trial

-Choosing to participate in a T1D clinical trial is a very personal decision, but one that can have a significant impact on curing, preventing and treating T1D.
+Choosing to participate in a T1D clinical trial is a very personal decision, but one that can have a significant impact on curing, preventing, and treating T1D.
 Explore additional clinical trial resources from JDRF and our partners at Beyond Type 1 to learn more about clinical trials and their phases.

 There are many opportunities in Maryland, Virginia, and Washington, DC to participate in a T1D clinical trial close to home.
 See below for active opportunities.
-You can also utilize JDRF’s Clinical Trials Connection tool to find additional opportunities.
+You can also utilize JDRFā€™s Clinical Trials Connection tool to find additional opportunities.

 FEATURED T1D STUDIES IN MID-ATLANTIC REGION

-PROTECT Study
+DIAGNODE-3 Study

-LOCATION: 26 study locations including Baltimore, MD
+LOCATION: Baltimore, MD

-CONTACT: drinkt1d@email.gwu.edu
+CONTACT: Denise Reyes, Denise.m.reyes@medtronic.com or 818-576-5323

 ADULT